FourThievesVinegar/solderless-microlab/docs/motivation.md

 ![commercial reaction vessel](media/commercial-reaction-vessel.jpg)

-The reaction vessel has 2 chambers nested toegther, a bit like stacked bowls.
+The reaction vessel has 2 chambers nested together, a bit like stacked bowls.
 The reactions happen in the inner chamber.
 The outer chamber (sometimes called the jacket) has hot or cold liquid pumped in to it to control the temperature.
 To reaction vessel is covered and reagents are dispensed through ports in the lid.
 There is a stirring rod in the center.

 ## Why Use a CLR?

 You don’t need a CLR to make chemical reactions happen, but it makes the process of synthesizing compounds from precursors much easier and more reliable.

 A CLR is to organic chemistry what an espresso machine is to coffee.
 It is possible to make coffee over an open fire with nothing more than beans, water, and a tin can.
 But you will get a better, more consistent cup of coffee from an automatic machine that dispenses the right amount of water at the right temperature in such a way that ensures the water is in contact with the grounds for the right amount of time.

 ## Commercial CLR vs. MicroLab